Updated August 2, 2019 . AmFam Team

 Be random.
-If your passwords contain some combination of your spouse's, kids' or pets' names and birthdays, they need a do-over.
+If your passwords contain some combination of family or pet names and birthdays, they’re easily guessed.
 To take it a step further, avoid using common words or phrases, or anything that people who know you could easily guess (like "redsoxfan").
 Instead, try stringing together random, unrelated words.
-The more random you can be, the better.

 Use acronyms and misspellings.
 One easy way to boost the randomness of your passwords is to create an acronym from a quote or song lyric which would be difficult to guess.
 Or, if you're using real words and phrases, throw in a few typos.

 Use long, but easy-to-remember phrases.
 Instead of "puppysitter26," try a mixed-up character version of a longer phrase, like "iLik3Tinypups&iCann0TlI3" (I like tiny pups and I cannot lie).

-Change your most important passwords.
-First and foremost, it's smart to be extra vigilant when it comes to your email passwords.
+Develop a new password for each login.
 If someone can get into your email account and knows where you bank, all they have to do is head to your bank website and click the "forgot password" link to get in.
-Other important ones: Your Paypal account, banking accounts, anywhere you store your credit information (Amazon), Facebook, Twitter, etc. Once you get in the groove, you can go ahead and update the rest of your passwords as you go.
+This includes your PayPal account, banking accounts and anywhere you store your credit card data, like Amazon and Netflix.

-Set up a reminder to update the passwords on your important accounts every few months.
+Change passwords regularly – at least every three months.
 In a study by mobile identity company TeleSign, 21 percent of people said they have been using the same password across all of their accounts for 10 years.
 Changing yours often helps protect you from data breaches that might attack one of your long-standing accounts.

 Use two-step authentication where available.
 Also called two-factor authentication or 2FA, this adds an extra layer of security, and you might already be using it for Google or other sites.
-An example of this is when a website or account sends you a temporary code via text or email to input in addition to your password.
 Check out TwoFactorAuth.org (Opens in a new tab) for a list of websites that offer this option.

 Don’t respond to emails requesting personal information.
-Even if the email says it’s from someplace you have an account, such as an e-commerce site or financial institution, go to the business’s website, or reach out to them over the phone to update your information.
 Remember, a merchant or banking institution will never ask you for your password or personal information via email or phone.
-If you receive an email asking for one, it's likely a phishing scam that’s designed to collect your sensitive data.
+If you receive an email requesting one, it's likely a phishing scam that’s designed to collect your sensitive data.

 By following cyber-smart steps like these, you can avoid identity theft and keep on enjoying your digital life safe from hacking.
 While you’re improving your passwords take a few moments and check in with your American Family Insurance agent (Opens in a new tab) and inquire about our ID theft and credit monitoring coverage.